-Product feedback, ideas and feature requests will come into your organization regardless of how you choose to handle it.
+Product feedback, ideas, and requests will come into your organization regardless of how you choose to handle it.
 As a CEO or VP, you essentially have 2 options:

-Option 1: Carry on as normal, largely ignore feedback and feature requests and let every team handle it how they wish.
+Option 1: Carry on as normal, largely ignore feedback and requests, and let every team handle it how they wish.
 This leads to frustrated teams and customers and a lot of time, effort and money spent on the “wrong” things.

-Option 2: Harness feedback and feature requests by putting a few simple processes in place to de-risk roadmapping decisions, spot new market opportunities, improve efficiency between teams and give your customers the experience they deserve.
+Option 2: Harness feedback and requests by putting a few simple processes in place to de-risk roadmapping decisions, spot new market opportunities, improve efficiency between teams, and give your customers the experience they deserve.

 Want to be a leading SaaS company in your space?
 Then go with option 2 and these are just some of the benefits:

 - Internal product battles will be a thing of the past.

 - Sales will increase and lost prospects can be reactivated.

 - You’ll have room to breathe, think about things, and act strategically.